Rural Achievement Awards

 Celebrating the achievements of communities across Leicestershire and Rutland

-Our winners and finalists for the 2017 awards are listed below.
+Our winners and finalists from the 2017 awards are listed below.

 Best Community Building / Facility